gorkemuz/plant-idea/README.md

 # Plant.camp

-Plant.camp is philosophy platform made with react.js .
-The name come from "plant your idea and grow it".
-If you wanna share your idea for any question or content you can write and share also if you agree somone you can grow his idea by click water icon.
-Which content you wanna see, click that on the right-bar and look that.
+Plant.camp is philosophy platform made with react.js .The name come from "plant your idea and grow it" .Which content if you wanna see , click on it at right-menu.If you wanna say something about that content ,you can write your comment at below.
+Also if you agree somones idea ,you can grow his idea by click water icon.

 ### Prerequisites